kencrocken/dcmetro/README.md

 end
 ```

-For more info, see this [sample rails app](https://fathomless-reef-6180.herokuapp.com/), and this [the repo](https://github.com/kencrocken/dcmetro_example) for the sample app.
+For more info, see this [sample rails app](https://fathomless-reef-6180.herokuapp.com/), and [the repo](https://github.com/kencrocken/dcmetro_example) for the sample app.

 ###CLI